uchuutamashi/Nekomimi/README.md

 Nekomimi
 ========

+(after some preliminary testing this idea does not seem to work. development is suspended)

 Prototype concept-level rule-driven restricted language understanding machine

 Concept-level : The machine breaks down input into concepts.
 A concept is a small data structure with a name, type and various other properties